WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ## Script Not Working?

 - Ensure the Downloads directory in Microsoft Edge is set to "C:\Users\<your_username>\Downloads" and "Ask me what to do with each download" is toggled off.
 - The script will not copy the same policy document.
-If it cannot copy, try deleting the 'ICBC E-Stamp Copies (this folder can be deleted)' folder from your desktop.
+If it cannot copy, try deleting the "ICBC E-Stamp Copies (this folder can be deleted)" folder from your desktop.
 - Note that not all documents will work.
 This script scans a set of coordinates for the phrase "Transaction Timestamp".

 <table align="center">